jamjnsn/nix-desktop/README.md

 # nix-desktop

 Nix config for my personal computers.
+This is currently designed for a single user configuration.

+## Secrets

+Secrets are managed with `sops-nix`.
+Ensure the private key is located at `~/.config/sops/age/keys.txt`.

 ## Installation